 Rough strains are thermo-agglutinable, as tested by heating a saline suspension at 90° C. for 1 hour, and are closely related to each other.
-They correspond to the "para-abortus" and "paramelitensis" strains, which had been described by some bacteriologists.
+They correspond to the "para-abortus" and "para-melitensis" strains, which had been described by some bacteriologists.

 Pathogenicity.
 These organisms produce a spontaneous disease in goats, cattle and pigs, from which infection is conveyed to man.
 The infectivity of melitensis strains for man is high.
 On the other hand, it would appear that abortus strains have only a low degree of infectivity.
-Frank cases of abortus infection are relatively rare considering the possibilities of infection, but there is no doubt that sub-clinical and extremely mild attacks are very common, as judged by the presence of agglutinins in the serum of healthy individuals.
+Frank cases of abortus infection are relatively rare considering the possibilities of infection, but there is no doubt that sub-clinical and extremely mild attacks are very common, as judged by the presence of agglutinins in the serum of healthy individuals, particularly in individuals coming in frequent contact with cattle.

-Experimentally an infection frequently resulting in death can be produced in the guinea-pig; porcine strains of Br. abortus are the most and bovine strains the least virulent for these animals.
+Experimentally an infection sometimes resulting in death can be produced in the guinea-pig; porcine strains of Br. abortus are the most and bovine strains the least virulent for these animals.
 In the monkey it appears that melitensis and porcine abortus strains are definitely more infective than bovine abortus strains.